 It felt as if these connections were facades.
 That while I’m friends in name and form with all these people out there (name meaning the labels in our relationship like colleagues/friends/pals/etc.; form meaning we may occasionally meet up and all), all the mingling, the socializing, the interactions, are nothing but a big charade at the end of the day.

 The Different Friends in Our Life

 Friends come and go.
 I guess it’s a fact of life.
 The friends whom I used to be able to reach out to, and air my thoughts openly – the friends whom I’ll consider my true, soul friends, have faded out of my life in the past few years.

-There had been other friends whom I used to be able to call and talk about whatever’s on my mind.
-These are friends I knew from back in school and in my previous workplace, and I was very close to them for a period of time.
+There had been other friends whom I used to call and talk about whatever’s on my mind.
+These were friends I knew from back in school and in my previous workplace, and I was very close to them for a period of time.

-But time saw us drifting away from each other as we became occupied with different things in our lives – me with Personal Excellence and my personal development business, and them with their work and/or relationship partners.
+But time saw us drifting away from each other as we became occupied with different things in our lives – me with Personal Excellence and my personal development business, and them with their work and/or partners.
 I guess things have changed as well since then.
-Even though I have made numerous efforts to keep in touch with them the past few years, I can’t say they have actively reciprocated those efforts, unfortunately.
+Even though I have made numerous attempts to keep in touch over the past few years, I can’t say everyone is as committed to stay in touch.

 For other people on my list, they are normal/good friends, but not the kind of friends I’d call and go into some psycho babble.
 Firstly, I do not feel close to them – at least, not close enough where I’d want/expect them to drop everything they’re doing and listen to me just because I’m feeling down.
 The trust has just not been established.